evoWeb/ew_llxml2xliff/Documentation/Installation/Index.rst

 Download via Composer
 =====================

-Add evoweb/extender to the require in your composer.json like in the following example and run 'composer install'.
+Add evoweb/extender to the require in your composer.json.

 .. code-block:: bash
    :caption: Enter on shell

    composer require evoweb/ew-llxml2xliff

-Alternatively if you have an existing project with a configured composer.json you can add extender with the command by running 'composer require evoweb/ew-llxml2xliff'.